ibm-cloud-docs/dns-svcs/sec-zone-create.md

 Create a secondary zone by using the UI, CLI, or API.
 {: shortdesc}

-## Creating a secondary zone in the UI
+## Creating a secondary zone in the console
 {: #ui-create-secondary-zone}
 {: ui}